 Time & people Number of hours worked Number of people involved

-15.6.2.1 Gathering data 4 4
+15.6.2.1 Gathering data 1 3

-15.6.2.2 Consulting stakeholders 10 6
+15.6.2.2 Consulting stakeholders 3 4

-15.6.2.3 Filling in the questionnaire 4 2
+15.6.2.3 Filling in the questionnaire 6 3

 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance has not been explicitly considered or implemented in the process.
+Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.